New York City seems to get all the attention in American fiction.

 !Hero is a Christian Rock Opera with much of its story of Jesus taking place in New York City, which has become its Jerusalem for the main character.

-Elton John and his lyricist Bernie Taupin has written many songs about, set in or namechecking New York City, including "Mona Lisas And Mad Hatters" (and "Mona Lisas And Mad Hatters Part II" written in 1988), "Wouldn't Have You Any Other Way (NYC)", "Ticking" ,"Levon", "You're So Static", and of course, "Empty Garden".
+Elton John and his lyricist Bernie Taupin have written many songs about, set in or namechecking New York City, including "Mona Lisas And Mad Hatters" (and "Mona Lisas And Mad Hatters Part II" written in 1988), "Wouldn't Have You Any Other Way (NYC)", "Ticking" ,"Levon", "You're So Static", and of course, "Empty Garden".

 National Geographic magazine did a pictorial on the three most culturally significant cities at year 1, 1000 AD, and 2000 AD.
 New York was, naturally, their choice for the year 2000.